kkmhogen/KBeaconDemo_Android/README.md

 **Notify:**
   The SDK will not automatically read trigger configuration after connection setup complete.
 So the app need read the trigger configuration manual if the app needed.
-Please referance 4.3.4.1 code for read trigger parameters from device.
+Please reference 4.3.4.1 code for read trigger parameters from device.

 #### 4.3.4.1 Push button trigger
 The push button trigger feature is used in some hospitals, nursing homes and other scenarios.
 When the user encounters some emergency event, they can click the button and the KBeacon device will start broadcast.
 The app can configure single click, double-click, triple-click, long-press the button trigger, oor a combination.

 **Notify:**
 * By KBeacon's default setting, long press button used to power on and off.
 Clicking button used to force the KBeacon enter connectable broadcast advertisement.
 So when you enable the long-press button trigger, the long-press power off function will be disabled.
-When you turn on the single/dobule/triple click trigger, the function of clicking to enter connectable broadcast state will also be disabled.
+When you turn on the single/double/triple click trigger, the function of clicking to enter connectable broadcast state will also be disabled.
 After you disable button trigger, the default function about long press or click button will take effect again.
 * iBeacon UUID for single click trigger = Always iBeacon UUID + 0x5
 * iBeacon UUID for single double trigger = Always iBeacon UUID + 0x6
 * iBeacon UUID for single triple trigger = Always iBeacon UUID + 0x7